nosarthur/coi/README.md

 [![PyPI - Downloads](https://img.shields.io/pypi/dm/coi.svg)](https://pypistats.org/packages/coi)

+# This project is no longer in development

+I think the whole idea is invalid.
+A better solution is to

+- improvise the bash script
+- save it at the running directory

 # coi: manage shell script templates for reuse

-I often improvise the same (boring) bash scripts over and over again.
+I often improvise the same (annoying) bash scripts over and over again.
 This is my solution to cut the repetitive work.

 This command-line tool can